ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 err-msg
 : The err-msg parameter is human-readable diagnostic text that MUST be encoded using UTF-8 {{RFC3629}} using Net-Unicode form {{RFC5198}} with max 128 bytes.

+err-lang
+: The err-lang parameter is an OPTIONAL RFC 5646 {{RFC5646}} language tag identifying the language of the `err-msg` text.
+When present, implementations SHOULD use the language tag to aid human operators in interpreting diagnostic text.
+The err-msg field SHOULD be formatted in the language indicated by this tag.

 supported-teep-cipher-suites
 : The supported-teep-cipher-suites parameter lists the TEEP cipher suite(s) supported by the TEEP Agent.